 Another consideration for handling is the size of the carabiners.
 Smaller carabiners are harder to handle, particularly at the end of a long climb when your hands are fatigued, and even more so if you ever climb with gloves on in the winter.
 If you plan on ice climbing or doing a big wall, one of your most important criteria will be the size of the carabiners, as you want something that you can still operate easily with gloves on.
 A good choice for these applications would be the Petzl Djinn Axess.
 Its full-size carabiners were the preferred option for many of our larger-handed testers.

 Ease of Grabbing

-The models we tested varied in width from 10mm to 25mm.
-The narrowest slings, which can be found on the lightweight products, are very difficult to grab.
-Those in the middle of the pack (14mm) are not that easy to grab either.
-Our testers found that the sling had to be at least 16mm wide to do well in this category, and the wider the better, no matter their hand size.
-Petzl's Spirit Express took the top marks in this metric not just because it's the widest at 25mm, but also because of its ergonomic cutout design that allows you to slot your hand on the draw and go for the clip.
+The dogbones in our test selection varied in width from 10mm to 27mm.
+Narrow slings are typically used to shave weight, but they're very difficult to grab.
+Those in the middle of the pack (14mm) are easier to grab, but our testers found that the sweet spot for width started at 16mm, and the wider the better, regardless of hand size.
+The Petzl Spirit Express and DMM Alpha Sport took the top marks in this metric not just because of their wide 25mm dogbones but also because of their ergonomic cutout design that allows you to slot your hand on the draw and go for the clip.

 While the Petzl Ange Finesse has a wide, tapered sling that should be a pleasure to grab, we actually found that its stiff, rough nylon hurt our skin more than other slings, slightly lowering its score.

 There's no one perfect quickdraw for everyone.
 Depending on your preferred style of climbing, hand size, budget, or even propensity for draw-grabbing, you might be considering one type of quickdraw over another.
 Hopefully, we've helped you narrow down your options so you can get set up with the right set of draws for you.

 — Cam McKenzie Ring, Andy Wellman